 Due to my visual impairment, Stargardts Disease, I’m not able to drive.
 Luckily, I was blessed with the most supportive husband in the world who was more than willing to drive me to the bar.
 So off we go.

 This particular bar was new to me.
 I’ve heard about it but never been.
 I pep talked myself as we approached the parking lot.
 I knew that my anxiety would soon kick in.
 I knew that unfamiliar places make me uncomfortable.
-Looking around in a place I had never been makes me feel like my eyes are shut.
-But I told myself I can do it.
+Looking around in a place I have never been makes me feel like my eyes are shut.
+But I told myself I could do it.

 Maintaining my independence